wnfs-wg/spec/spec/private-wnfs.md

   // i.e. the CID is encrypted with the ratchet from the revision that is linked to
   // Also: What is encrypted should be the actual byte representation of a CID (usually 40 bytes),
   // as opposed to the dag-cbor-encoded representation of a CID.
-  AesKwp<Cid> // disambiguation CID for revision
+  KeyWrapped<Cid> // disambiguation CID for revision
 ]

-// deterministically encrypted using deriveKey(ratchet) (see AesGcmDet in notation.md)
+// deterministically encrypted using deriveKey(ratchet) (see KeyWrapped<> in notation.md)
 type PrivateNodeHeader = {
   ratchet: SkipRatchet
   inumber: Inumber
   name: NameAccumulator
 }

-// aes-gcm encrypted using hash(deriveKey(parentRatchet))
+// xchacha20-poly1305-encrypted using hash(deriveKey(parentRatchet))
 type PrivateNode
   = PrivateDirectory
   | PrivateFile